ioloizou/quadruped-group-project-ecn/README.md

 The paper is on the following link [Dynamic Locomotion in the MIT Cheetah 3 Through Convex Model-Predictive Control](https://dspace.mit.edu/bitstream/handle/1721.1/138000/convex_mpc_2fix.pdf).

-## Installation

-### Default Quad-SDK
+## Default Quad-SDK installation
 Refer to the [Quad-SDK Wiki](https://github.com/robomechanics/quad-sdk/wiki/1.-Getting-Started-with-Quad-SDK) for installation, dependency, and unit testing information.
-Currently Quad-SDK requires ROS Melodic on Ubuntu 18.04.
+You need to build from the noetic branch of Quad-SDK and it requires ROS Noetic on Ubuntu 20.04.
 All other dependencies are installed with the included setup script.

-### Current fork
+## Current fork dependecies

 ### Installation Instructions for OSQP and OSQP-Eigen